yjlinotlazy/no_waste_album/DESIGN.md

 ### 4.8 Integration adapter layer

 External applications are accessed through adapters with a common handoff interface.
-The first adapter targets Home Companion.
+Kindle Gen 7 is the first adapter.
 Adapters receive stable asset/variant IDs and can request rendered files and metadata from the backend.

 ### 4.9 Visitor telemetry service